UIUC-iSchool-DataViz/spring2020/syllabus.md

 There is no required textbook for this course.
 All course materials will be posted to the GitHub repository at https://github.com/UIUC-iSchool-DataViz/spring2020 .

+A list of Python libraries week-by-week and tips on how to install them <a href="https://github.com/UIUC-iSchool-DataViz/spring2020/blob/master/week01/test_imports_week01.ipynb">can be found by clicking this link</a>.

 **Optional** textbook [Visualization Analysis and Design by Tamara Munzner](https://www.amazon.com/gp/product/1466508914/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1)

 As the course progresses, a list of recommended readings will be generated for